What is a chord?

 Generally, an augmented chord sounds surreal and bizarre while a diminished chord sounds creepy and ominous.
 It is helpful to create associations to all of these chords as you learn more about them.
 The more you can define for yourself what music sounds like, the faster you will deepen your connection to it!

 If you are interested in learning the piano, I highly recommend you enroll in Skoove Premium.
-With over 400 lessons, monthly updates, one on one support from Skoove piano instructors, and access to special courses, you really can’t go wrong.
+With over 400 lessons, monthly updates, one on one support from Skoove piano instructors, and access to special courses, you can start playing easy piano chords, as well as sophisticated music compositions.
 The Skoove artificial intelligence engine listens and helps you to improve as you play.
 It really is the best of both worlds.
 Plus, you have a seven day free trial waiting for you!
 What do you have to lose?

 Try out your free trial of Skoove today!